taulazer/tau/README.md

 ### Instructions
 ##### Windows
-On Windows, the library must be put in `%localappdata%\osulazer`, inside the directory of the current osu!lazer version. osu!lazer will automatically work with the `.dll` when you open it, so nothing else needs to be done.
+On Windows, the library must be put in `%localappdata%\osulazer\app-(Current osu!lazer Version)`, inside the directory of the current osu!lazer version. osu!lazer will automatically work with the `.dll` when you open it, so nothing else needs to be done.

 *If instructions for your platform isn't listed above, then it's either being written, or is unsupported.
-At this very time, not operating system is known to be unsupported.*
+At the very time of writing this (March 15th, 2020), no operating system is known to be unsupported.*

 ## Development
 When developing or debugging the osu!tau codebase, a few prerequisites are required as following: